hoangduytran/blender-manual/manual/grease_pencil/properties/layers.rst

    .. _bpy.ops.grease_pencil.layer_lock_all:

    Lock All
-      Locks edition of all the layers in the list.
+      Locks editing of all the layers in the list.
    Unlock All
-      Unlocks edition of all the layers in the list.
+      Unlocks editing of all the layers in the list.

    .. _bpy.types.GreasePencilv3.use_autolock_layers:

    Autolock Inactive Layer
-      Locks automatically the edition of every layer in the list except the active one.
-      This way you avoid to make unwanted changes in other layers without the need to lock them every time.
+      Automatically locks the editing of every layer in the list except the active one.
+This way you avoid making unwanted changes in other layers without the need to lock them every time.

    .. _bpy.types.GreasePencilLayer.use_locked_material: